hcrlab/kuri/kuri_api/README.md

 ## Usage

+### Simulation

-You may need to install `alsaaudio`
+You may need to install `alsaaudio` on your machine

     sudo pip install pyalsaudio

+Some utilities expect Kuri's animation assets to be in place.
+You can mock this up by copying `/opt/gizmo/share/assets` off the robot onto your machine at the same location.
+Make sure your user has write access to this directory as well.